bradeneliason/PumasDocs.jl/docs/src/basics/models.md

 ### The `random` Function

-The `random(param)` function is a function on the parameters.
+The `random(param)` function is a function of the parameters.
 It takes in the values from the `param` input named tuple and outputs a `ParamSet` for the random effects.
 For example: